Proton Mail vs Gmail: Which Is Best in 2025?

 -

-**Use of AI **: Similar to Proton Mail - and unlike Tuta Mail, the truly private email service - Gmail uses artificial intelligence.
+Use of AI: Similar to Proton Mail - and unlike Tuta Mail - Gmail uses artificial intelligence.
 In fact, Google recently faced a scandal where its AI tool Gemini claimed that it was accessing private Gmail emails to produce its answers.

 -

-**Lack of user privacy **: Gmail scans the content of your emails – yes, you read right.
-Gmail actually tracks everything you buy, but here you can find out how to delete this information.
+Lack of user privacy: In 2017 Google finally decided to stop scanning your emails for ad targeting but that doesn’t mean they stopped scanning your mailbox entirely.
+Gmail scans your mailbox – yes, you read right.
+Gmail tracks everything you buy, but here you can find out how to delete this information.
 In addition, if you use the free version, Google has started to place annoying ads directly in your mailbox.
-For this, of course, Google has a profile about you, generated from all your activities on all the Google services you use.
-So when you see adverts that seem far too similar to what you’ve been talking about in your emails or on other Google services, it’s because Google analyzes your every click on the web and target you with relevant ads to increase revenue.
+For ad targeting purposes Google has a profile about you, generated from all your activities on the Google services you use.
+So when you see adverts that seem far too similar to what you’ve been talking about in your mailbox or on other Google services, it’s because Google goes to extreme measures to track you with digital fingerprinting and target you with relevant ads to increase revenue.
 If this makes you uncomfortable, you should truly consider a privacy-first email provider like Tuta Mail or Proton Mail as an alternative!

 -

-For many people, Gmail’s lack of privacy is a big turn off, and it should be!
-If in search for a more private alternative, check here to see how Tuta Mail compares to Gmail and why it’s the best choice for private and secure emails!
+For many people, Gmail’s lack of privacy is a big annoyance, and it should be!
+If in of for a more private alternative, check here to see how Tuta Mail compares to Gmail and why it’s the best choice for private and secure emails!

 Proton vs Google features: Is Proton Mail a good Gmail alternative?

-Now that we have briefly reviewed the pros and cons of Proton Mail vs Gmail, it is becoming clearer that ProtonMail (and Tuta Mail!) is excellent for user privacy whereas Gmail is excellent for its user-interface, its large storage, and its integration with the Google suite.
-Both email providers are a solid choice depending on your needs, so at the end of the day it’s up to you, and you need to decide what fits best for you.
-In this next section we highlight thekey differences between both providers Gmail and Proton Mail, but you can also check the summary in the table above.
+Now that we have briefly reviewed the pros and cons of Proton Mail vs Gmail, it is becoming clearer that ProtonMail is excellent for user privacy whereas Gmail is excellent for its user-interface, its large storage, and its integration with the Google suite.
+Both email providers are a solid choice depending on your needs, so at the end of the day, it’s up to you to decide what fits best for you.
+In this next section we highlight the key differences between both providers Gmail and Proton Mail, but you can also check the summary in the table above.

 Privacy